SergeyGordeychik86/AppPogodka/README.md

 #  AppPogodka

 ## A simple clean application to provide you with weather forecast data as well as currency rates, all with beautiful melodies and sounds.
-___

-Just create and run on your iPhone, then disable when you need new jokes.
-Like and share jokes with your friends.

-___

 ### What did I use?